calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 Looking at the % difference between respondents for Bush vs Dukakis, we can see that most of the density is greater than 0%, signifying a strong advantage for Bush in this poll.

-We've also fit a $Beta$ distribution to this data via `scipy.stats`, and we can see that posterior of the difference of the 2 $theta$ values is a pretty good match.
+We've also fit a $Beta$ distribution to this data via `scipy.stats`, and we can see that the posterior of the difference of the 2 $theta$ values fits a _Beta_ distribution very nicely (which is to be expected given the properties of the Dirichlet distribution as a multivariate generalisation of the _Beta_ distribution).

 ```python